I Need You (LeAnn Rimes song)

-"I Need You" is a song written by Dennis Matkosky and Ty Lacy.
-Performed by American country pop artist LeAnn Rimes, it was released on July 25, 2000, as a single from Jesus: Music from and Inspired by the Epic Mini-Series.
+"I Need You" is a song written by Dennis Matkosky and Ty Lacy and recorded by American country pop artist LeAnn Rimes.
+It was released on March 20, 2000, as a single from Jesus: Music from and Inspired by the Epic Mini-Series.
+The following year, it was released internationally as a single from the compilation of the same name.
 The song spent 25 weeks on the US Billboard Hot 100 and peaked at number 11, and it was also successful outside the US, reaching the top 20 in Canada, Denmark, Finland, Ireland, Spain, Sweden, and the United Kingdom.
 A music video was released in 2000.

 Background and release

-"I Need You" was released as a single from Jesus: Music from & Inspired by the Epic Mini-Series on March 20, 2000, to adult contemporary and hot adult contemporary radio, and it was released to retail on July 25, 2000.
-The song was re-issued in 2002 by her label, Curb Records, in the album, I Need You, along with the Graham Stack Radio Edit, and included on her 2003 Greatest Hits album.
-Also in 2003, the song was included on CMT Most Wanted Volume 1.
-The song was included on her Best of album in 2004 and the Dave Aude Radio Edit was included on the remix edition.
-A new remix by Digital Dog was featured on Rimes' 2014 greatest hits album, Dance Like You Don't Give a....
-Greatest Hits Remixes.
-On February 3, 2015, it was included on her All-Time Greatest Hits album.
+"I Need You" was released in the United States as a single from the Jesus soundtrack.
+On March 20, 2000, it was released to adult contemporary and hot adult contemporary radio; it was released to retail on July 25, 2000.
+The song was included on her 2001 compilation I Need You.
+Internationally, the song was released as a single from the compilation on March 19, 2001.